DevExpress-Examples/out-of-maintenance-Reporting_documentpreviewcontrol-how-to-override-the-print-and-printdirect-quick-/Readme.md

 # DocumentPreviewControl - How to override the Print and PrintDirect (Quick Print) commands

-This example demonstrates how to override commands in the [Document Preview](https://documentation.devexpress.com/#WPF/CustomDocument9697) [DocumentPreviewControl]((https://documentation.devexpress.com/#WPF/clsDevExpressXpfPrintingDocumentPreviewControltopic)).
+This example demonstrates how to override commands in the [Document Preview](https://docs.devexpress.com/WPF/9697/controls-and-libraries/printing-exporting/concepts/document-preview).
-Create a DocumentPreviewControl descendant and override the corresponding methods, e.g., Print and PrintDirect.
+Create a [DocumentPreviewControl]((https://docs.devexpress.com/WPF/DevExpress.Xpf.Printing.DocumentPreviewControl) descendant and override the corresponding methods, e.g., Print and PrintDirect.

 For example:
 ```cs